ameos/ameos_scim/README.md

 To extend the functionality of this extension, you can:

- * Override the SCIM controller classes.
+ * Use event.
  * Extend the mapping configuration.
+ * Xclass the extension classes.

 For detailed information, refer to the TYPO3 Extension Development Documentation.